nextauthjs/next-auth/docs/docs/configuration/options.md

 _e.g. `NEXTAUTH_URL=https://example.com/custom-route/api/auth`_

 :::note
-Using [Vercel system environment variables](https://vercel.com/docs/concepts/projects/environment-variables#system-environment-variables) we automatically detect when you deploy to [Vercel](https://vercel.com) so you don't have to define this variable.
-Make sure **Automatically expose System Environment Variables** is checked in your Project Settings, or to manualy expose a `VERCEL` environment variable.
+Using [System Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables#system-environment-variables) we automatically detect when you deploy to [Vercel](https://vercel.com) so you don't have to define this variable.
+Make sure **Automatically expose System Environment Variables** is checked in your Project Settings.
 :::

 ### NEXTAUTH_SECRET